 and where the Governor remits any moneys under this section they shall cease to be payable, unless section 37(1) applies.

-(3) The Commissioner of State Revenue, and any local government concerned, shall comply with and give effect to any Order made by the Governor under this section according to its tenor, notwithstanding the provisions of any other Act, and no interest shall accrue under section 6.51 of the Local Government Act 1995 in relation to the amount of any rate which by the operation of such an Order has ceased to be payable.
+(3) The Commissioner of State Revenue, and any local government concerned, shall comply with and give effect to any order made by the Governor under this section according to its tenor, notwithstanding the provisions of any other Act, and no interest shall accrue under section 6.51 of the Local Government Act 1995 in relation to the amount of any rate which by the operation of such an order has ceased to be payable.

-(4) Any Order made by the Governor under subsection (2) may, subject to the like requirements for consultation or consent, be varied or revoked by a further Order.
+(4) Any order made by the Governor under subsection (2) may, subject to the like requirements for consultation or consent, be varied or revoked by a further order.

-(5) An Order made by the Governor under this section shall be published in the Gazette.
+(5) An order made by the Governor under this section shall be published in the Gazette.

 [Section 36 amended by No. 84 of 1994 s.
 46; No. 73 of 1995 s.
 188; No. 14 of 1996 s.
 4; No. 45 of 2002 s.
 15; No. 38 of 2005 s.
 15.]

-37. Recovery of moneys remitted in certain circumstances
+37. Tax or rate remitted may be recovered in certain circumstances

 (1) Subject to subsection (2), where —

-(a) an Order made under section 36 is varied or revoked;
+(a) an order made under section 36 is varied or revoked; or

 (b) a place, or a portion of a place, is removed from the Register, or ceases to be the subject of a Heritage Agreement, as a consequence of an application by the owner; or